Rent and service charges

-If you are you experiencing difficulties in paying your rent, please contact our Service Hub staff to discuss your situation on 0207 922 5300.
+If you are you experiencing difficulties in paying your rent or service charge, please contact our Service Hub staff to discuss your situation on 0207 922 5300.

-We typically increase rent in April each year, though most of our tenancies are determined by Government.
+We typically increase our rents in April each year.
 We’ll write to tell you at least one calendar month before any planned increase.
-Rents are set by a Government formula and we follow this formula to increase your rent each year.
+Rents are set by a government determined formula and we follow this formula to review your rent each year.

 We will send you quarterly rent statements in April, July, October and January.
 You should check it to make sure all your rent payments are shown.
 If your statement appears incorrect or if you have any questions, please contact our Income Team on 0207 922 5300.

 Find out more about how to pay your rent.